McManus68/gatsby-power-to-the-cats/README.md

 </h1>

 Usage of CSS Grid Layout to create a Responsive image Gallery.

-The images are displayed differently regarding their ratio.
+The images are displayed depending their ratio ==> Horizontal, Vertical or Square

-Horizontal Mode / Vertical Mode/ Normal Mode
+The pages are generated automatically regarding the content of the Gallery folder.
+One gallery per subfolder.

 ## 🚀 Démo